punctum-im/protocol-old/SPEC.md

 * Ux - User.
 The x is a number assigned to each user in the example.
 * Ix - Instance.
 The x is a number assigned to each instance in the example.
 * Sx - Server.
 The x is a number assigned to each server in the example.
+* Ox - Object.
+The x is a number assigned to each object in the example.
 ## Dates

 All dates MUST be stored as time from the UNIX epoch.
 This prevents date formatting issues and makes them easier to parse.